hyperonym/ratus/docs/ARCHITECTURAL_DECISION_RECORDS.md

 > * When using [`deleteOne`](https://www.mongodb.com/docs/v4.4/reference/method/db.collection.deleteOne/#sharded-collections) against a sharded collection, the query must **include the `_id` field** *or* the shard key.
 > * When using [`replaceOne`](https://www.mongodb.com/docs/v4.4/reference/method/db.collection.replaceOne/#upsert-on-a-sharded-collection) that includes `upsert: true` on a sharded collection, the query must **include the full shard key**.

 These requirements make it impossible to use atomic operations in some specific cases.
-To avoid unintended data changes between two or more consecutive operations, a mechanism is needed to track the state of the data.
+To avoid unintended data changes between two or more consecutive operations, a method is required to track the state of the data.

-In addition, since Ratus allows multiple consumers to run simultaneously, a mechanism is needed to invalidate duplicated commits.
+In addition, since Ratus allows multiple consumers to run simultaneously, a method is required to invalidate duplicated commits.

 ### Decision

-Taking a cue from [compare-and-swap](https://en.wikipedia.org/wiki/Compare-and-swap) (CAS), let each operation that may cause a change in the data to generate a random nonce string that is stored along with the data.
-Subsequent operations can **compare nonce strings to ensure data consistency**.
+In order to implement [optimistic concurrency control](https://en.wikipedia.org/wiki/Optimistic_concurrency_control) (OCC), let each operation that may cause a change in the data to generate a random nonce string that is stored along with the data.
+Subsequent operations can **verify nonce strings to ensure data consistency**.

 ### Consequences